Beer in Australia: Beer bottles

-Prior to metrication, beer bottles were frequently 1/6 impgal, while a carton of beer contained a dozen bottles (two gallons) of beer.
+Before metrication, beer bottles were frequently 1/6 impgal, while a carton of beer contained a dozen bottles (two gallons) of beer.

 Originally, the bottles were reduced slightly to 26 impoz, but with metrication they became 750 mL, with a carton of 9 L of beer.

 From the 1950s, bottles known as "stubbies" (as compared to traditional bottles, they were "stubby") of 2/3 imppt were introduced.
 In 1958, cans were introduced by CUB, which were originally in steel and the same size as the bottle; other breweries introduced these in the 1960s.

 Originally the stubbies and cans were reduced slightly to 13 impoz, but with metrication they became 375 mL, and the cans were later made of aluminium to accommodate its increasing use and lower cost compared to steel.

 A carton of nine litres of beer in stubbies (i.e. 24 bottles) or cans became known as a "slab" because compared to the more cube-like shape of the traditional cartons, they were flatter, and hence, like slabs.

-Traditional bottles subsequently became known as "long necks" or "tallies" to distinguish them from stubbies, and in Western Australia, the 750ml "long neck" bottle is known as a "king brown" because of the size and typical brown coloured glass.
+Traditional bottles subsequently became known as "long necks" or "tallies" to distinguish them from stubbies, and in Western Australia, the 750ml "long neck" bottle is known as a "king brown" because of the size and typical brown coloured glass (the term being wordplay in reference to the king brown snake).

 In the 21st century, most bottled beer in Australia is sold in 250 mL (Throwdown/Twist Top), 375 mL (Stubby) or 750 mL (Long Neck) sizes.
 Carlton United briefly increased to 800 mL in the 1990s and 2000s, but this has since been reduced to the original 750 mL.

 Bottle sizes of 330 mL, 345 mL and 355 mL (imported from the United States, equal to 12 US fl oz) are becoming increasingly common, particularly among microbreweries, so-called "premium" beers, and imported beers.

 In the Northern Territory, the once-common "Darwin Stubby", a large two litre bottle, is now sold largely as a tourist gimmick, albeit very successfully.

 Most bottles are lightweight "single use only", though some are still reusable, and in some cases (e.g. Coopers 750 mL), breweries are reintroducing refillable bottles, such as the Growler (a large bottle of approximately two litres intended for re-use) sold by Four Pines Brewery – a boon to home brewers.
 In South Australia, container deposits on beer bottles and cans (and some other types of beverage containers) support a well established network of recycling centres, providing significant environmental benefits as well as generating employment opportunities for unskilled workers.